madalinoprea/magneto-debug/README.md

 # Compatibility

-Extension is (hopefully) successfully unit tested against PHP 5.4, PHP 5.5 and Magento CE 1.9 and Magento CE 1.8.
+Extension is (hopefully) successfully unit tested against PHP 5.4, PHP 5.5 and Magento CE 1.9, Magento CE 1.8, Magento CE 1.7 and their related Magento Enterprise versions.

 If you would like to support it on another version let us know.